 The Ordinance Requirements:

-City Ordinance Requires the Wearing of a Facial Cover until October 1, 2020.
+City Ordinance Requires the Wearing of a Facial Cover until the ordinance is rescinded.
 Here is what that generally means:

 - Persons within 'public service areas' in all places of public accommodation are required to wear a face mask.

 - Face masks must cover the nostrils and mouth.

 - While eating or drinking at a restaurant.

 - Settings with 10 or less persons in businesses and offices that do not serve the public and areas not open to the public, unless social distancing cannot be followed (then a mask would be required).
 Areas such as a workshop, mechanical area, or employee only area with less than 10 employees would not require mask wear.

 - Reasonable accommodations may be made for individuals with a disabling condition preventing the wearing of a mask.
 The Americans with Disabilities Act (ADA) is not a blanket exemption - a business merely has to make a reasonable accommodation.
 In a Supermarket, a facial mask is required, and a reasonable accommodation might include curbside delivery of a grocery order for a person claiming an ADA exemption.

 - Masks may be removed in outdoor settings where social distancing is used.